hyperledger/indy-node/docs/source/ci-cd.md

 #### Branches

+At the moment work is being done so that `ubuntu20.04-upgrade` becomes the new master/main branch.
+The old `master` will be moved to `ubuntu16` branch.

-- `master` branch contains the latest changes.
+- `master` branches contains the latest changes.
 All PRs usually need to be sent to master.
-- `stable` branch contains latest releases (https://github.com/hyperledger/indy-node/releases).
-Hotfixes need to be sent to both stable and master.
-- `release-*` branches hold release candidates during release workflow
-- `hotfix-*` branches hold release candidates during hotfix workflow

 #### Pull Requests

 - Each PR needs to be reviewed.
-- PR can be merged only after all tests pass and code is reviewed.
+- PR can be merged only after all tests pass and the code is reviewed.

 ## Continuous Integration

 - for each PR we execute:
     - static code validation
     - Unit/Integration tests
-- We use pipeline in code approach and Jenkins as our main CI/CD server.
+- We use pipeline in code approach and Github Actions as our main CI/CD server.
-- CI part of the pipeline (running tests for each PR) is defined in `Jenkinsfile.ci` file.
+- CI part of the pipeline (running tests for each PR) is defined in `.github/workflows/PR.yaml` file.
-- CI part is run on Hyperledger and Sovrin Foundation Jenkins servers, so they are public and open as every contributor needs to see results of the tests run for his or her PR.
+- CI part is run on Github, so they are public and open as every contributor needs to see results of the tests run for his or her PR.
+   Github Actions are by default deactivated on new forks.
+The pipeline contain checks so that no publish action is tried on forks (which would likely fail due to missing login information).

 #### Static Code Validation